okami101/vuetify-admin/docs/guide/components/inputs.md

 * Base64 : JSON friendly but more payload size and generally poorly integrated on server-side.
 * FormData : Send raw binary file as-is inside classic `multipart/form-data`.
 Poor FormData API but better native server-side integration thanks to `UploadedFile` with native MIME validation.

-Laravel data provider of VtecAdmin use the second method for easier server-side integration.
+Laravel data provider of VuetifyAdmin use the second method for easier server-side integration.
 It uses a `objectToFormData` helper for this, more info [here](../data-providers.md#usage) in case you want use it for your custom data provider.

 Raw files will be send into your update or create API according to given `source` or `model` prop.
 :::